githedgehog/fabric/docs/api.md

 ## dhcp.githedgehog.com/v1alpha2

 Package v1alpha2 contains API Schema definitions for the dhcp v1alpha2 API group.
-It is the primarely internal API group for the intended Hedgehog DHCP server configuration and storing leases as well as making them available to the end user through API.
+It is the primary internal API group for the intended Hedgehog DHCP server configuration and storing leases as well as making them available to the end user through API.
 Not intended to be modified by the user.